Spay and Neuter in Wicker Park, IL

-When we recommend that people spay and neuter their pets, we don’t make that recommendation lightly.
-Beyond preventing unwanted pregnancies and stray animal overpopulation, spaying and neutering are also a proactive measure against the development of future diseases.
+When we recommend that people spay and neuter their cats and dogs, we don’t make that recommendation lightly.
+Beyond preventing unwanted pregnancies and stray animal overpopulation, spaying and neutering dogs and cats is also a proactive measure against the development of future diseases.
 To keep Wicker Park a safer, healthier place, we always advocate for spaying and neutering pets before they reach adulthood.

 How Soon Can My Pet Be Spayed or Neutered?